math-boy11/TheOS-or-HTMLOS/README.md

 This is an operating system written in HTML.

 # Installation
-Go into your folder and commit the repository.
+Go into your folder and clone the repository.
 Then, run the index.html file.